DA0-DA0/dao-contracts/contracts/external/cw-payroll/README.md

 When a contract is canceled, funds that have vested up until that moment are paid out to the `recipient` and the rest are refunded to the contract `owner`.

 If funds are delegated when a contract is canceled, the delegated funds are immediately unbonded.
-After newly undelegated funds have finished the unbonding period, they can be withdraw by calling the `distribute_and_close` method to resolve.
+After newly undelegated funds have finished the unbonding period, they can be withdraw by calling the `distribute` method to resolve.